-How to perform an unsupported conversion from a RHEL-derived Linux distribution to RHEL in the Red Hat Knowledgebase
+• How to perform an unsupported conversion from a RHEL-derived Linux distribution to RHEL

 7.1.
 ANSIBLE VARIABLES FOR CONVERSION

 Before you run the Ansible role to generate conversion data, configure values of the following required Ansible variables.

 Satellite imports most of the required Ansible variables from the redhat.satellite.convert2rhel role.
 However, some variables are not imported.
 These variables are marked with an asterisk in the tables below.
 You must create those additional variables manually and assign them to the redhat.satellite.convert2rhel role.